grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

       - cloud
 ```

+### menuTitle

+Use to specify a different heading in the sidebar navigation than the `title` element, for example if you want to abbreviate the topic heading in the table of contents.

-### title
+### title (required)

-**Required.**
+Hugo uses the `title` to generate the sidebar table of contents if there is no `menuTitle` specified in the front matter.
+If the `doc-validator` linter has been implemented on your repository, your topic heading must exactly match the title in the metadata.

-Becomes the document title element.
+The `title` becomes the document title element in the HTML.
 Often browsers display this in the tab for the page.

-It doesn't need to precisely match the `menuTitle`.
 Optimize the title for search engines.
 Use double quotes (`"`) to surround the title.
 Do not use smart quotes.

-If the `doc-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.

 ### weight

+By default, topics are displayed in alphabetical order by `title`.

-Determines the placement of the topic within the left-hand sidebar on https://grafana.com.
-Smaller numbers place the topic higher in the guide.
-Pages with the same weight have lexicographic ordering.
+Use `weight` to specify a different topic order within the left-hand sidebar on https://grafana.com.
+Smaller numbers place the topic earlier in the guide or section of the guide.
+Pages with the same weight are displayed in alphabetical order.

-Use increments of `100` for all other content files.
+Use increments of `100` for content files.
 Doing so makes it easier for you to re-order existing topics when you add new topics.
 Weights are per directory.

 ## Example with different page and menu titles